BakaryGibba/Skin-Lesion-Densenet201-Novel-Model/README.md

 The model architecture is enhanced further with **Explainable AI methods** such as Grad-CAM to visualize and understand the regions influencing model predictions.
 This promotes transparency and increases trustworthiness in clinical applications.

-## 📊 Model Performance

-After training on the PH² dataset and validating with a held-out test set of 440 samples, the model achieved the following results:

-          precision    recall  f1-score   support

- Class 0       0.86      0.92      0.89       181
- Class 1       0.92      0.85      0.89       169
- Class 2       0.98      0.98      0.98        90

-accuracy                           0.91       440

-macro avg       0.92      0.92      0.92       440
-weighted avg       0.91      0.91      0.91       440

-These results suggest strong generalization and reliability across all lesion types.

----

 ## 📂 Dataset Used

 We utilize the **PH² Skin Lesion MRI Dataset**, which contains annotated dermatological images from clinical cases: